-Family and friends – Family and friends can listen and help you to keep things in perspective and assist you to come up with solutions to your problem/s.
+Family and friends can listen and help you to keep things in perspective and assist you to come up with solutions to your problem/s.

 Balance your life – Make sure that you have a good balance between work, rest and relaxation.
 It is OK to say no to extra unnecessary duties or tasks.
 Prioritise your duties and responsibilities.
 Delegate tasks to others who may be willing to help.

-Situations over which you have no control – it is important to recognise that there are some things over which you have no control like traffic lights, the weather or other people’s behaviour.
+Recognise that there are some things over which you have no control like traffic lights, the weather or other people’s behaviour.
 You may find it helpful to talk to someone who can help you develop healthy strategies in dealing with situations in which you have no control.

-Limit alcohol intake – if you choose to drink.
+Limit alcohol intake if you choose to drink.
 Drinking alcohol can contribute to depression as alcohol is a depressant.
 It can also contribute to weight gain and interfere with a wide range of medications.

 Limit caffeinated drinks such as tea, coffee, cola and “energy” drinks – these can heighten the symptoms of stress and interfere with sleep patterns.
 Try herbal teas or switch to decaf tea, coffee or alternatives.
 Make water your preferred drink of choice.
 Aim to drink 2 litres of water each day unless otherwise indicated by your doctor.